uncenter/wifi-password/README.md

 # wifi-password

-People ask you for the Wi-Fi password.
+> People ask you for the Wi-Fi password.
 Answer quickly.

+Get the password of the current or specified WiFi network.

 ## Installation